‘This Is Us’ Producers Confirm One Way Jack Didn’t Die

 Requa said he’s “90 percent certain” the story behind Miguel and Rebecca’s romantic beginning will be addressed next season and that he’s confident the Pearson patriarch’s best friend will prove to be just as dedicated a husband as Jack was.

-While fans have a while to wait for answers on the death storyline, This Is Us star Chris Sullivan (Toby) acknowledged all of the cast members know how Jack died.
+While fans have a while to wait for answers on the death storyline, This Is Us star Chris Sullivan (Toby) acknowledged that all of the cast members know how Jack died.

 “It happens exactly how you think it is going to,” the This Is Us star joked, according to the Hollywood Reporter.